 PO 441 Seminar In Political Research: 3 semester hours

-A seminar having variable content and emphasizing oral and written presentation of independent study and research done by participants.
+This course is a seminar having variable content and emphasizing oral and written presentation of independent study and research done by participants.
 Required for political science majors.
 Prerequisites: sophomore standing and PO 307.

 PO 445 Independent Study: 3 semester hours